Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

    or

-   You can use our configuration file, which is located inside the ``doc\data`` directory.
+   You can use our configuration file, which is located inside the ``doc\doxygen\data`` directory.
 Please update the paths accordingly.

    1.2.
 Now, open the configuration file and adjust certain paths.
 Additionally, make sure to enable specific options:

      .. code-block::

-         OUTPUT_DIRECTORY       = ../doxygen"
+         OUTPUT_DIRECTORY       = "../site"

-         INPUT                  = ../../src"
+         INPUT                  = "../../../src"

          RECURSIVE              = YES

          EXTRACT_PRIVATE        = YES

    1.3.
 We need to include the CSS file for the Doxygen documentation.

       .. code-block::

-         HTML_EXTRA_STYLESHEET  = ../dta/doxygen-style.css
+         HTML_EXTRA_STYLESHEET  = doxygen-style.css